pachyderm/pachyderm/doc/fundamentals/s3gateway.md

 Route: `GET /branch.repo/`

-Only v1 is supported.
+Only S3's list objects v1 is supported.

 PFS directories are represented via `CommonPrefixes`.
-This largely mirrors how S3 is used in practice, but leads to a couple of
+This largely mirrors how S3 is used in practice, but leads to a couple of differences:
-differences:
-* If you set a delimiter, it must be `/`.
+* If you set the delimiter parameter, it must be `/`.
 * Empty directories are included in listed results.

 With regard to listed results:
 * Due to PFS peculiarities, the `LastModified` field references when the most recent commit to the branch happened, which may or may not have modified the specific object listed.
-* The HTTP `ETag` field does not use md5, but should still be treated as a cryptographically secure hash of the file contents.
+* The HTTP `ETag` field does not use MD5, but is a cryptographically secure hash of the file contents.
-* The S3 `StorageClass` and `Owner` fields always have the same default value.
+* The S3 `StorageClass` and `Owner` fields always have the same filler value.

 #### Getting objects